SEO copywriting tools are what you need to get your blog posts on Page #1 of Google.

-Writing catchy headlines is a whole topic in itself.
+Writing attention-grabbing headlines is a whole topic in itself.
 The best resource I know of is Jon Morrow’s Headline Hacks.

 There are two basic kinds of Introduction and nearly all successful bloggers use one or the other.
 For more on this, see my blog post The Definitive Guide on How to Write a Compelling Intro for Your Next Blog Post.

 A compelling Intro is a good start but it’s not enough.